 In the spring of 1968 Beach Boy drummer Dennis Wilson picked up two young female hitchhikers.
-This was the first of several seemingly unimportant encounters which would ultimately lead to a recipe for murder.
+This was the first of several seemingly unimportant encounters which would ultimately lead to murder.

 On their way to the Santa Monica Mountains Dennis Wilson and a friend picked up two hitchhikers, Patricia Krenwinkel and Ella Jo Bailey.
 A month later Wilson saw the same two girls again.
 This time he took the girls to his Hollywood mansion at Sunset Boulevard.
 The girls stayed a couple of hours.
 Wilson told them about his involvement with the Maharishi and they told him they too had a guru, a guy named Charlie.

 Wilson had a recording session that night and returned home around 3 a.m.
 When he pulled up in the driveway a strange man, Manson, walked out of his backdoor.
 Wilson asked “are you going to hurt me?”
 Manson replied, “Do I look like I’m going to hurt you, brother?”
 Manson then dropped to his knees and kissed Wilsons’s feet.

 Wilson became fascinated by Manson and his followers.
 To Manson it was like hitting the jackpot.
 Here was a famous, rich and generous rock star who gave Manson and the girls everything they needed, for free.
 And even more important to Manson, Wilson represented the opportunity for Manson to get a record deal and to become a rock star himself.

 One day Wilson himself was hitchhiking and he was picked up by a young guy from Texas named Charles Watson.
 Wilson invited Watson back to his mansion to hang out.
 Watson became a regular at Wilson’s mansion and soon became friends with Manson.
 Charles Watson’s nickname was Tex Watson.